facebook/fresco/docs/_docs/01-scaletypes.md

 ---
-docid: scaling
+docid: scaletypes
-title: Scaling
+title: ScaleTypes
 layout: docs
-permalink: /docs/scaling.html
+permalink: /docs/scaletypes.html
 prev: progress-bars.html
 next: rounded-corners-and-circles.html
 ---

 You can specify a different scale type for each of the [different drawables](drawee-components.html) in your Drawee.
-The

 ### Available scale types